amygdala/code-snippets/ml/census_train_and_eval/README.md

 These two arguments will not necessarily always be the same — in some cases we may want to perform some transformation(s) before feeding the data to the model.
 [Here's](https://github.com/GoogleCloudPlatform/cloudml-samples/blob/master/census/estimator/trainer/model.py#L197) one example of that, where the inputs to the server (csv-formatted rows) include a field to be removed.

 However, in our case, the inputs to the server are the same as the features input to the model.
-Here's what our serving input function looks like.
+Here's what our serving input function looks like:

 ```python